JustinMountain/ruby_programming/chess_v2/README.md

    - Update the board so the starting position is now empty
 5) Change player
 6) Repeat 1-5 until winner is declared

+COMPLETE
+x Create game board
+  x Array of 8 Arrays with 8 positions each x Hash to store the remaining pieces for each player (key: piece name, value: location) x Method to draw the board x Method to remove piece from the hash x Method to update the game board x Method to update the hash for a piece's new location